Ridhi0078/NeighborFit-Project/README.md

 # 🏡NeighborFit

-NeighborFit is a full-stacck application that helps users find neighborhoods that match their lifestyle preferences.
+NeighborFit is a full-stack application that helps users find neighborhoods that match their lifestyle preferences.
 It allows users to fill out a preference form based on their lifestyle and preferences or contribute by creating their own neighborhood listings.

 ---